Societal Relevance

 Gastblog: Digitization of Heritage Collections as Indicator of Innovation, Digital Heritage Netherlands, 21 September 2015

-Tod nach Noten (eng.
-Death after notes), GEO Magazine, July 2015
+Death after notes (in German), GEO Magazine, July 2015

 The persistence of Italian musical and entertainment traditions, Marginal Revolution, 23 May 2015